TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 ## Performance

-The part of the program that caused performance issues was the diff algorithm and, to a lesser extent, the data normalization step before that.
+The part of the program that caused performance issues was the diff algorithm and, to a slightly lesser extent, a data normalization step before that.
-The type of performance problems I had were mostly being CPU bound, having to generate and compare a lot of data.
+The type of performance problems I had were mostly being CPU bound, having to generate and compare a lot of temporary data.
 The large amount of data also often caused memory issues in both languages.
-Inefficiencies in the algorithm often caused both noticeable slowdowns and extreme memory issues at once.

 ### Clojure Performance

 In Clojure, making my code faster often meant making it less idiomatic.
-Many of Clojure's idioms and design approaches are discouraged when optimizing code for performance:
+Many of Clojure's idioms and design approaches are discouraged when optimizing code for performance[^clojure-goes-fast]:
+* using destructuring
+* laziness
-using destructuring, laziness, the lazy sequence API, or using the usual Clojure hashmap as the main datastructure in hot loops[^clojure-goes-fast].
+* the lazy sequence API
+* using the usual Clojure hashmap as the main datastructure in hot loops.

 In the end I always had more options available - maybe even writing the hot part in Java - but many of these options would have made the code a lot less pretty.

 Let's look at one of the Clojure functions that were part of a medium-hot part of the program, where the input data was normalized: